 Construction of Buildings in Islamabad

-According to the Islamabad Residential Sectors Zoning (Building Control) Regulation 1993, there are a set of regulations of constructing buildings in the city.
+According to the Islamabad Residential Sectors Zoning (Building Control) Regulation 1993, there is a set of regulations for constructing buildings in the city.

 No residential infrastructure in Islamabad can be build or developed without the prior approval of CDA.
 The administration authorities of the cities have laid down a number of rules and regulations from time to time.
 All of the clauses in this CDA bylaws and statute must be considered before construction.